pilotmoon/PopClip-Extensions/README.md

 *Note: JavaScript extensions are brand new and it will take me some time to document everything fully.
 The following gives the basics.
 Please bear with me!*

-***A note on "module-based" extensions:** PopClip 2021.11 supports a new kind of extension that I am calling a module-based extension.
+***A note on "module-based" extensions:** There is a further kind of extension I am calling a module-based extension.
 In a module-based extension, the extension itself is defined by a JavaScript module.
 This allows greater flexibility and customization of the extension, at the cost of being more complex to explain and to use.
-This document focuses on "classic" extensions, and not module based extensions.
-Documentation for module-based extensions is still being prepared.*
+This section describes how JavaScript fits in to the "classic" extension structure, which is the easiest to explain and to use for simple tasks.*

 A JavaScript action is defined by the presence of either a `javascript file` field or a `javascript` field, as follows.